brstrutt/planning_knock_out_whist/frontend/README.md

 ## How to develop

-- Open the frontend devcontainer defined in the parent's `.devcontainer` directory.
-This contains the development environment.
+1. Open the frontend devcontainer.
+This contains the dev environment
-- Run `npm run dev` to start the frontend dev server.
-This will host the webpage during development.
-It will automatically recompile and refresh the page when you change the code
+2. Run `npm run dev` to start the dev server
+3. Run `npm run build` to update the backend with the latest build